iver-wharf/iver-wharf.github.io/docs/tutorials/import-projects/README.md

 ## Prerequisites

-Wharf need to be deployed with the appropriate provider component to be able to import from a given remote provider.
+Wharf needs to be deployed with the appropriate provider component to be able to import from a given remote provider.

 - To import from <https://github.com>, [wharf-provider-github](https://github.com/iver-wharf/wharf-provider-github)